On the Complexity of Problems on Tree-structured Graphs: XALP-completeness for a tree-chained variant of Multicolour Clique

-We now complete the graph with edges that do not enforce constraints so that we may find a multicolor clique instead of only a $2 \times k'$ multicolor grid.
+We now complete the graph with edges that do not enforce constraints so that we may find a multicolour clique instead of only a $2 \times k'$ multicolour grid.
 For every $i \in I$, and $j,j' \in [k']$ such that $|j-j'|>1$, we add all edges between $V_{i,j}$ and $V_{i,j'}$.
 For every $ii' \in F$, and $j,j' \in [k']$ such that $j \neq j'$, we add all edges between $V_{i,j}$ and $V_{i',j'}$.
-It should be clear that to find a multicolor clique for some edge $ii'$ after adding these edges is equivalent to finding a `multicolor grid' before they were added\footnote{Asking for these multicolor grids for each edge of the tree instead of multicolor cliques also leads to an XALP-complete problem but we do not use this problem for further reductions.
+It should be clear that to find a multicolour clique for some edge $ii'$ after adding these edges is equivalent to finding a `multicolour grid' before they were added\footnote{Asking for these multicolour grids for each edge of the tree instead of multicolour cliques also leads to an XALP-complete problem but we do not use this problem for further reductions.
 It could however be used as a starting point for new reductions, the corresponding problem can be expressed as binary CSP on the Cartesian product of $P_{k'}$ and a tree.}.

-\begin{claim} The constructed graph admits a tree-chained multicolor clique, if and only if, there is an accepting run for $\M$ with input $x$ and computation tree $T$. \end{claim}
+\begin{claim} The constructed graph admits a tree-chained multicolour clique, if and only if, there is an accepting run for $\M$ with input $x$ and computation tree $T$. \end{claim}

-\begin{proof} The statement follows from a straight-forward induction on $T$ showing that for each configuration $C$ of $\M$ that can be encoded by the construction at $i \in I$, its encoding can be extended to a tree-chained multicolor clique of the subtree of $T$ rooted at $i$, if and only if there is an accepting run of $\M$ from $C$ with as computation tree the subtree of $T$ rooted at $i$. \end{proof} Each $V_{i,j}$ has $O(|Q|n^2\log n)$ vertices (for $Q$ the set of states).
+\begin{proof} The statement follows from a straight-forward induction on $T$ showing that for each configuration $C$ of $\M$ that can be encoded by the construction at $i \in I$, its encoding can be extended to a tree-chained multicolour clique of the subtree of $T$ rooted at $i$, if and only if there is an accepting run of $\M$ from $C$ with as computation tree the subtree of $T$ rooted at $i$. \end{proof} Each $V_{i,j}$ has $O(|Q|n^2\log n)$ vertices (for $Q$ the set of states).
 Edges are only between $V_{i,j}$ and $V_{i',j'}$ such that $ii' \in F$ or $i=i'$.
 We conclude that there are $g(k)n^{O(1)}$ vertices and edges in the constructed graph per vertex of $T$, which is itself of size $h(k)n^{O(1)}$ so the constructed instance has size $g(k)h(k)n^{O(1)}$, for $g,h$ computable functions.
 The construction can even be performed using only $g'(k) + O(\log(n))$ space for some computable function $g'$.
 Note also that $k'=f(k)$: the new parameter is bounded by a function of the initial parameter.
 This shows that our reduction is a parameterized pl-reduction, and we conclude XALP-hardness.
 Combined with Lemma \ref{lem:member}, we proved the following result.